DanaAssad315/Optimizing-Job-Shop-Scheduling-Using-Genetic-Algorithm_/README.md

 - **Mutation:** Introduces diversity by swapping operations within a chromosome.
 - **Objective Function:** Evaluates the efficiency of a generated schedule and aims to minimize total completion time.

+##  Contributing
+We welcome contributions!
+If you find an issue or want to enhance the project, feel free to Submit a pull request

+##  Contact
+For any inquiries, feel free to reach out:
+- **Email:**(mailto:dana.gassad03@gmail.com)